Monday, February 4, 2013

 Boy: Of course I am.

 Boy: Good??
 What's good about it?
-I am scared to death just by the thought of being in front of your Dad.
-I am sure I'll open my mouth and nothing will come out, not a single word.
+The thought of being in front of your dad is so scary.
+I think I'll open my mouth and nothing will come out, not a single word.

 Girl: I think you'll be fine.